 Call us now:

-The legal framework to buy a condo in Pattaya
+Why is understanding the legal framework essential to buy a condo in Pattaya?

 Foreigners buying a condo in Pattaya have to comply with several pieces of legislation, mainly the Land Code Act B.E.
 2497, the Condominium Act B.E.
 2522, as well as the Thai Civil and Commercial Code.
 These laws impose strict restrictions on land ownership.
 Foreigners are not allowed to own land outright.
 However, under certain conditions, they may purchase an apartment in Pattaya in a condominium-type building or occupy a house through a duly registered long-term lease agreement.